neoncitylights/jsr/LIBRARY.md

 # @example/package

-A simple description of this library.
+A description of this library.

 ## Install
 ```shell